tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 Explore later moves to a lesser depth by trusting that the move ordering works well

+### Search vs Lookup

+In the early game of some complex games, it may be worth it to precompute early games as they have high similarity over multiple games

 ### Move Ordering

 Since Alpha-Beta Pruning relies on information on other nodes, the order of which you explore nodes is significant